roualdes/bridgestan/docs/languages/julia.md

 A StanModel instance encapsulates a Stan model instantiated with data.

-The constructor a Stan model from the supplied library file path and data file path.
+The constructor a Stan model from the supplied library file path and data.
+Data should either be a string containing a JSON object or a path to a data file ending in `.json`.
 If seed or chain_id are supplied, these are used to initialize the RNG used by the model.

 ```
 StanModel(;stan_file, data="", seed=204, chain_id=0)